johnfairh/steamworks-swift/README.md

 ### Swift C++ Bugs

-Tech limitations, on 5.6:
+Tech limitations, on 5.7 Xcode 14.0b3:
-* Have to manually tell Swift to link with `libc++`.
+* ~~Have to manually tell Swift to link with `libc++`.
 Verify by commenting from Makefile.
-When resolved tidy Makefile.
+When resolved tidy Makefile. ~~ currently fixed in 5.7
 * ~~Importing `Dispatch` and `-enable-cxx-interop` makes `DispatchSemaphore` disappear but not the rest of the module??
 Work around.
 When resolved rewrite mutex.~~ currently fixed in 5.7
 * Some structures/classes aren't imported -- the common factor seems to be a `protected` destructor.
 Verify by trying to use `SteamNetworkingMessage_t`.
-* Something goes wrong storing pointers to base classes and they get nobbled by something.
+* Something goes wrong storing pointers to classes and they get nobbled by something.
   Verify by making `SteamIPAddress` a struct, changing interfaces to cache the interface pointers.
-* C++ types with `operator ==` don't have `Equatable` generated.
+* Some C++ types with `operator ==` don't have `Equatable` generated.
 Verify with `SteamNetworkingIPAddr`.
+Got worse in 5.7
-* Importing `Foundation` and `-enable-cxx-interop` and a C++ module goes wrong.
+* ~~ Importing `Foundation` and `-enable-cxx-interop` and a C++ module goes wrong.
 Swift 5.6 doesn't crash; worse the compiler goes slow, spits out warnings, then the binary runs like treacle.
-Will aim to not depend on Foundation, see how that goes.
+Will aim to not depend on Foundation, see how that goes. ~~ seems fixed in 5.7 but build is really slow - keep up not using Foundation?
-* Calls to (?pure) virtual functions aren't generated properly: Swift generates a ref to a symbol instead of doing the vtable call.
+* Calls to virtual functions aren't generated properly: Swift generates a ref to a symbol instead of doing the vtable call.
 So the actual C++ interfaces are not usable in practice.
 Will use the flat API.
 * Anonymous enums are not imported at all.
 Affects callback etc. ID constants.